UK Brexit minister: EU must yield more on Northern Ireland | DW | 15.10.2021

 The UK's Brexit minister David Frost said Friday that the EU's proposals to ease the movement of goods between the British mainland and Northern Ireland don't go far enough.

-In an interview with Politico, Frost said London wanted a major concession from Brussels on the role of the European Court of Justice oversight over decisions affecting trade in the UK territory.
+In an interview with Politico, Frost reiterated that London wanted a major concession from Brussels on the role of the European Court of Justice oversight over decisions affecting trade in the UK territory.

 "All I can say is the governance issue needs to be addressed seriously and if the EU are willing to have a conversation about that on which they move off existing positions obviously we will be happy to have that conversation," he said.